 Ios attracts internationals not just for 1 week holidays but to work there throughout the summer too and I really think this helps create the friendly, fun and laidback vibe that Ios has.
 The town is beautiful, the beaches and water are pristine, and the drinks are pretty cheap!
 What more could you want!?

-Here is my Guide to Ios, Greece because if you want a memorable Summer, you have to visit!
+Here is my Ios, Greece Travel Guide and Ios Travel Blog because if you want a memorable Summer, you have to visit Ios island in Greece

 Before we get into it, if you want to SEE my time in Ios, have a look at my YouTube Video: